Date: - 1st October 2020

 In that time, I read a lot of conversations about why learning Common Lisp makes you a better programmer (probably because of Paul Graham?).

 I cannot comment on that.
-But I can share my experience as a TypeScript Web Developer.
+But I can share my experience.

 I find it fascinating when people ask why Common Lisp is not popular (as if popularity were a metric for being good).